mvemjsun/mock_server/README.md

 sqlite> .exit
 db mvemjsun$
 ```

+Note2: To check if port 9293 is already being used already on osx, use command `lsof -i:9293`.
+On Windows you may use `netstat -a -b`.

 ### Features

 The tool can be used either as a standalone mock server on an individuals PC or setup as a team mock server.
 Its upto the team and user(s) to